CNAG-Biomedical-Informatics/pheno-ranker-app/README.md

 ## Overview

 **Pheno-Ranker App** is a desktop application that provides a user-friendly graphical interface for the Pheno-Ranker tool.
-Designed for researchers and clinicians in genetics and bioinformatics, it simplifies phenotype ranking by offering an intuitive interface to input data, configure options, and visualize results.

 This application is built with Python and utilizes the [CustomTkinter](https://github.com/TomSchimansky/CustomTkinter) library for an enhanced GUI experience.
 It integrates the **Pheno::Ranker** Perl module from CPAN, ensuring robust and reliable phenotype analysis.